 If you live in a climate that gets snow, winter driving is a part of life.
 Unfortunately, it still provides challenges for many people.
-So far this winter season, snowfall has been light in Southeastern Wisconsin; however, when I watch the local news, I’m always surprised at the number of accidents on the freeway system.

 Here are more tips to keep you and your family safe this winter.
 “6 tips for driving this winter season”.

 Lastly, The Safe Driver has created a winter driving quiz.
 The purpose of the quiz is to get you thinking and prepared for the winter driving season and the different conditions you may face.

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.